 “These are very tumultuous times and the graduates of 2020 will need to adjust to the changing dynamics of school and the world.
 Ultimately, that flexibility and resilience is a good asset to have,” he says.
 “Every graduating class has its own struggles, but none has experienced anything like what the class of 2020 is experiencing right now.
 To me, that says that everyone in this graduating class now has a very unique situation that helps to define their experience.
 And no one can take that away from them.
 As hard as this might be, I believe this will make people stronger and better than before.”

-Riley Boedigheimer is a recipient of the Karin Larson Scholarship.
+Riley Boedigheimer is a recipient of the Karin L. Larson Interdisciplinary Education Scholarship.